teejee2008/timeshift/README.md

 In BTRFS mode, snapshots are taken using the in-built features of the BTRFS filesystem.
 BTRFS snapshots are supported only on BTRFS systems having an Ubuntu-type subvolume layout (with @ and @home subvolumes).

 Timeshift is similar to applications like [rsnapshot](http://www.rsnapshot.org/), [BackInTime](https://github.com/bit-team/backintime) and [TimeVault](https://wiki.ubuntu.com/TimeVault) but with different goals.
 It is designed to protect only system files and settings.
 User files such as documents, pictures and music are excluded.
 This ensures that your files remains unchanged when you restore your system to an earlier date.
-If you need a tool to backup your documents and files please take a look at the excellent [BackInTime](https://github.com/bit-team/backintime) application which is more configurable and provides options for saving user files.
+If you need a tool to back up your documents and files please take a look at the excellent [BackInTime](https://github.com/bit-team/backintime) application which is more configurable and provides options for saving user files.

 ![](images/main_window.png)